12 Era of Bad Feelings

 Washington In Heaven Hoping That Partisanship Wouldn’t Rip The Country Apart

-The Federalists and Democratic-Republicans feared one another for good reason, especially since Alexander Hamilton implied that he might use the army he raised during Washington’s administration against the “Virginians” [Democratic-Republicans].
-The controversial 1800 election raised tensions more, even though the two candidates most famous for contesting it, oddly enough, weren’t Jefferson and Adams; rather Jefferson and his VP candidate, Aaron Burr.
+Despite tension between Federalists and Democratic-Republicans, the two candidates most famous for contesting the 1800 election, oddly enough, weren’t Jefferson and Adams, but rather Jefferson and his VP candidate, Aaron Burr.
 Unlike 1796, voters now chose tickets, or pairs, for the presidency.
-However, the ballots weren’t clearly marked with P and VP lines and there was a mix-up in the plan for one elector to leave Burr off the ballot.
+However, the ballots still weren’t marked with P and VP lines and there was a mix-up in the plan for one elector to leave Burr off the ballot.
 Burr claimed he’d actually tied Jefferson in the election 73-73 which, technically, he had.
 Burr was charming, intelligent, courageous (he’d fought bravely in the Quebec campaign in 1775-76), and his grandfather was a famous theologian, Jonathan Edwards, but he obviously wasn’t running for president.
 Voters knew they were voting for Jefferson.
-But his ploy threw the election into Congress, where none other than Hamilton, Jefferson’s old nemesis, cast the deciding vote against Burr (he’d already helped Jefferson some by criticizing Adams).
+But his ruse threw the election into Congress, where none other than Hamilton, Jefferson’s old nemesis, cast the deciding vote against Burr.
+He’d already helped Jefferson some by criticizing Adams, and tried to game a variation on the P-VP line ploy in the 1796 election, in that case encouraging Republican Jefferson voters to put the Federalist VP Pinckney’s name on their second line so that he’d outpoll Adams.
 Said Hamilton: “In a choice of Evils, let them take the least — Jefferson is in every view less dangerous than Burr.”
-The Twelfth Amendment (1804) clarified the double-ticket process going forward.
+Jefferson’s camp, meanwhile, had threatened war if the House awarded the presidency to the Federalist candidate, Adams.
+Jefferson wrote James Monroe “we thought it best to declare openly & firmly, one & all,” that if the House voted in Adams, “the middle states would arm” (National Archives).
+Some Federalists considered an amendment that would end presidential elections and have senators vote in a president.
+Instead, the Twelfth Amendment (1804) clarified the double-ticket presidential election process going forward.

 Hamilton-Burr Pistols